The Tools You Need To Start A Roadside Assistance Business

 30. Box Cutters - Sometimes you may be asked to remove a torn piece of undercarriage.
 Box cutters or razor blades are also useful in cutting the excess of a tire plug.
 I carry at least 5 of these.

-31. Spare Tire Release Tools - Sometimes when you do a tire change on a truck or SUV a customer may not have the tools to release the tire form underneath the vehicle.
-In These situations you are going to wish you had your own.
-Luckily, there's is a universal set of these you can buy for just $85 Don't get caught without it.
+31. * Spare Tire Release Tools - Sometimes when you do a tire change on a truck, SUV, or van a customer may not have the tools to release the tire form underneath the vehicle.
+In these situations, you are going to wish you had your own.
+Luckily, there's is a universal set of these you can buy for just $85.
+Don't get caught without it.

 32. Battery Analyzer - If you want to upsell batteries and give customers reassurance on the batteries you install a battery tester is a requirement.
 I cant count the number of times I whipped mine out and sold a battery immediately after. battery analyzers a re a money maker if you know how to upsell on those jump starts.